A hernia is defined as the protrusion of a whole or part of an organ through the wall of the cavity that contains it into an abnormal position.

 - Nutritional failure (due to gastric outlet obstruction)

-- Cruroplasty – The hernia is reduced from the thorax into the abdomen and the hiatus reapproximated to the appropriate size.
-Any large defects usually require mesh to strengthen the repair.
+- Cruroplasty – The hernia is reduced from the thorax into the abdomen and the hiatus re-approximated to the appropriate size, usually with sutures; a mesh can be placed in larger cases, however the evidence for their use is limited

 Complications of Surgery

-Despite complications, the success rate of repair is excellent with some centres reporting that >90% of patients have a good long term outcome.
-The specific complications relating to hiatus hernia surgery may include:
+The success rate of repair is excellent, with some centres reporting that >90% of patients have a good long term outcome.
+However, there are specific complications relating to hiatus hernia surgery:

-- Fundal necrosis, if the blood supply via the left gastric artery and short gastric vessels has been disrupted.
+- Fundal necrosis, if the blood supply via the left gastric artery and short gastric vessels has been disrupted – this is a surgical emergency and will require gastric resection

 Complications

-Hiatus hernias, especially the rolling type, are prone to incarceration and strangulation, like any other type of hernia.
+Hiatus hernias, especially the rolling type, are prone to incarceration, obstruction and strangulation.

 Key Points

-- Surgical intervention is warranted in cases where patients remain symptomatic despite maximal medical therapy, at increased risk of strangulation/volvulus, or evidence of nutritional failure (due to gastric outlet obstruction)
+- Surgical intervention is warranted in patients with ongoing symptoms despite maximal medical therapy, increased risk of complications, or nutritional failure